Skip to content

 A profile is a named set of settings that tells the AWS CLI how to access AWS resources.
 You can have multiple profiles on your computer, each representing access to a different AWS account or role.
 For example, you might have one profile for admin access to your development account, and another for read-only access to production.

-While you can manually define these profiles, it can become tedious and error-prone, especially when you have access to multiple AWS accounts and roles.
+You can manually define these profiles, but it becomes tedious and error-prone when you have access to multiple AWS accounts and roles.
 To help with this, we provide a command in ok that automatically generates properly formatted profiles with consistent naming for all accounts and roles you have access to:

 1. Install the AWS CLI if you haven't already.